Skeleton Lake (Alberta)

 Skeleton Lake (Cheply Sakhahigan) is a recreational, freshwater lake in Alberta, Canada.
 The lake is 6.5 km Northeast of the town of Boyle, Alberta, along Highway 63.
-It is located in Athabasca County, 170 km northeast of the City of Edmonton.
+It is in Athabasca County, 170 km northeast of the City of Edmonton.

 The lake's name is a translation of the Cree Cheply Sakhahigan which means "place of the skeletons."
 A Cree chief is buried along the eastern shore of the lake.
 The lake drains through a small creek in Bondiss eastwards towards Amisk Lake.

 There are approximately 890 cottage and trailer sites around Skeleton Lake.
 There are 11 subdivisions surrounding the lake, which are part of the Athabasca County, containing approximately 300 lots.
-As well, the Summer Village of Mewatha Beach with approximately 220 properties, the Summer Village of Bondiss with approximately 195 lots and Shoreline Campground with approximately 170 sites are all located on the shores of Skeleton Lake.
-A public golf course is located in the Summer Village of Bondiss on the east side of the lake.
+As well, the Summer Village of Mewatha Beach with approximately 220 properties, the Summer Village of Bondiss with approximately 195 lots and Shoreline Campground with approximately 170 sites are all on the shores of Skeleton Lake.
+A public golf course is in the Summer Village of Bondiss on the east side of the lake.